First day of our road trip proper, leaving the “hustle and bustle” of Sapporo city for the “Hokkaido wilderness”. Highlights of the day include:

 Niseko to Lake Toya, Otaru [50km, 1445h-1530h]

 We stopped at a rest point on the north shore of Lake Toya where we had our first glimpse of the lake.
 BIG MISTAKE as it was full of tour buses and noisy *people from a certain country* spoiling the otherwise magnificent views.
-We escaped the tour groups and arrived at Nonokaze resort soon after, where we were booked for the night.
+We beat a hasty retreat and arrived at Nonokaze resort soon after, where we were booked for the night.
 There are a number of hotels on the south shore of the lake but Nonokaze is one of the most luxurious and modern ones.
 We stayed in a quad-share family room with ensuite bathroom and toilet.
 All rooms at Nonokaze are lake-facing (and you pay dearly for it!)

 Rest point, north Lake Toya